jmvigueras/aws-fgt-cluster-module/README.md

 A Terraform module for deploying FortiGate clusters on AWS with support for both FGCP (FortiGate Clustering Protocol) and FGSP (FortiGate Session Sync Protocol) clustering modes.

+> **⚠️ AI-Generated Content**: This repository contains AI-generated documentation and examples.
+Please review and test thoroughly before production use.

 ## Features

 - 🏗️ **Multiple Cluster Types**: Support for FGCP and FGSP clustering